 If you are struggling to have a baby you’re not alone.
 An estimated 6.1 million women in the United States struggle with infertility.
-Fortunately, medical progress in the several decades has opened the door to parenthood for couples who previously may or may not have been able to conceive.
 There are a number of potential causes of infertility and after reviewing your general medical history; your physician can order tests to help determine the cause.
-Infertility is not always a woman’s problem; both men and women can have problems that cause infertility.
-About one-third of infertility cases are caused by women’s problems.
-Another one-third of infertility problems are due to the man.
+Infertility is not always a woman’s issue; both men and women can have issues that cause infertility.
+About one-third of infertility cases are due to the female, another one-third of infertility problems are due to the man.
 The other cases are caused by a mixture of male and female problems or by unknown problems.
 Infertility is defined by failure to conceive after one year for women 35 years or less of age.
-For women great than 35 years of age the time frame is 6 months of trying to conceive.
+For women greater than 35 years of age the time frame is 6 months of trying to conceive.

-In women there can be problems with ovulation disorder, blocked fallopian tubes and uterine fibroids.
-A female’s age and weight also concerns in trying to achieve pregnancy.
-OBGYN West’s dedicated physicians will meet with patients to gather information and will then determine what tests need to be completed to further understand any problems that may be the cause of infertility.
+In women there can be problems with ovulation,blocked fallopian tubes and uterine fibroids.
+A female’s age and weight can also be a concern in trying to achieve pregnancy.
+OBGYN West’s dedicated physicians will meet with patients to gather information and determine what tests are needed to further understand any problems that may be the cause of infertility.

 Why OBGYN West?